 She lives in London and is an ambassador for the learning disability charity Mencap, a patron of the safeguarding charity The Ann Craft Trust, as well as a fundraiser for Médecins Sans Frontières.

-Kate Spicer’s new memoir, Lost Dog: A Love Story, is being published in the UK by Ebury on 18th April 2019.
+Kate Spicer’s memoir, Lost Dog: A Love Story, was published in the UK by Ebury on 4th April 2019 and immediately became a Sunday Times bestseller.

 Kate Spicer is represented by Robert Caskie at Caskie Mushens Ltd.